sonocotta/tas5805m-driver-for-raspbian/README.md

 #dtoverlay=vc4-kms-v3d
 ```

 You need to reboot for changes to take effect, but this will not work just yet.
 We are referencing the `tas5805m` kernel module there, and this one is not there yet.
-Therefore we will build it on the same host using current kernel sources that we just pulled
+Therefore we will build it on the same host using the current kernel sources that we just pulled

 ## Kernel module - basic setup